 It’s important for any business to measure the outcomes of the employee benefits packages that it has in place.
 A vital aspect of measuring outcomes of employee benefits is the level of employee engagement in a company.
 Employee engagement has always been quite a tricky thing to pin down and measure.
 Nonetheless, there are certain indicators of employee engagement that can be measured and provide invaluable insight into the outcomes of your employee benefits programs.
 One example would be employee key performance indicators (KPIs).

-While business success doesn’t always have to be measured in terms of ROI, it would be more efficient and insightful if companies instead identified business goals and explore how benefits can help influenced these desired outcomes.
+While business success doesn’t always have to be measured in terms of ROI, it would be more efficient and insightful if companies instead identified business goals and explore how benefits can help influence these desired outcomes.